Vatican rejects appeal of Kerala nun Lucy Kalappura, who was expelled from her congregation

 Kalappura, who was at the forefront of protests against rape-accused former Bishop Franco Mulakkal, was expelled in August for her lifestyle, which allegedly violated church rules for nuns.

-The Vatican rejected Kalappura’s appeal, noting that she failed to “give a satisfactory explanation for her lifestyle in violation of FCC laws”, NDTV reported.
+The Vatican rejected Kalappura’s appeal against her expulsion for failing to “give a satisfactory explanation for her lifestyle in violation of FCC laws”, NDTV reported.
 These violations include publishing books and songs, and earning money from them, as well as buying and driving a car.

 The letter from Vatican was sent by Apostolic Nuncio Archbishop Giambattista Diquattro to Sister Ann Joseph, the congregation’s superior general.
 “Sr Lucy can present recourse to the supreme tribunal,” Diquattro added.